 What is the Lidcombe Program?

 The Lidcombe Program is a behavioural treatment for children who stutter who are younger than 6 years.
 It may be suitable for some older children.
-The program takes its name from the suburb of Sydney where the Australian Stuttering Research Centre is located, at The University of Sydney.
+The program takes its name from the suburb of Sydney where the Australian Stuttering Research Centre was located.